 On Figure 4-1, multiply the percentage for each vehicle category by the ADT to obtain the daily number of vehicles in each category utilizing the roadway, and list on Figure 4-1.

-- 4. The average travel speed, S, over a typical day in miles per hour.
-If this is not available, use the posted speed limit as a conservative estimate. - 5.
-The presence of stop signs.
-If there is a stop sign along the roadway within 600 feet of the observation point, note this on Figure 4-1.
+4. The average travel speed, S, over a typical day in miles per hour.
+If this is not available, use the posted speed limit as a conservative estimate.